1m Nigerian children die yearly from diseases – Health minister - Daily Trust

 “In many parts of the country, the primary healthcare system is struggling to ease the uptake of these cost-effective vaccines and we are revamping infrastructure to be able to do this,” he said.

-Pate said President Bola Ahmed Tinubu’s government targeted policies that will directly touch the lives of the masses, adding that investment in the health sector was one of them.
+Pate said President Bola Ahmed Tinubu’s government targeted policies that would directly touch the lives of the masses, adding that investment in the health sector was one of them.

 He said many tools were being deployed to contain malaria fever in Nigeria, including the use of mosquito nets and vaccines.